hop-proto/hop-go/authgrant_spec.md

 - Principal client performs a standard hop handshake with ServerA and starts a hop session
 - within this hop session the user starts a Delegate Hop Client on Server A. (e.g. hopd--bash(PID)--hop or just hopd--hop(PID) if executing a single command)
-- hopd adds an entry to a map of PID --> hop session with Principal
+- hopd adds an entry to a map of PID --> hop session with Principal TODO(baumanl): this is going to change slightly to allow a client to be both delegate + principal.
 - hopd listens on an abstract unix domain socket for requests from descendent processes to contact their respective Principal

 ### Intent Request